 Once the meat is cooked, stir in the sauce.
 I used jarred sauce to help save on time and energy.
 However, you can use your favorite homemade spaghetti sauce.

-While the meat is cooking, stir together the ricotta, egg, mozzarella, parmesan, basil, and salt for the cheese filling.
+While the meat is cooking, stir together the ricotta, egg, mozzarella, parmesan, basil (or homemade basil pesto), and salt for the cheese filling.

 Ricotta cheese is traditional, but feel free to substitute cottage cheese (drained of any excess liquid).